Skip to main content

 1. Request a CGM.
 We prescribe the Dexcom Stelo or Abbott Lingo to non-diabetic patients for metabolic analysis.
 Both are now available over the counter.

 2. Run the tests.
 Test your staples one by one.
-Whether it is oatmeal, your favorite hoagie roll, or your go-to smoothie, we want the actual data.
+Whether it is oatmeal, your favorite hoagie roll, or your go-to smoothie, we want your own data.

 3. Gamify the flat line.
 Aim to keep your glucose between 70 and 100 mg/dL for most of the day.
 Watch which lifestyle changes make that stability possible for you.

-At Fishtown Medicine, we read the data with you, finding the small spikes that may be driving long-term issues.
+At Fishtown Medicine, we read the data with you, finding the small surges that may be driving long-term issues.

 Scientific References